Notes to the Consolidated financial statements

-As from the date that these criteria are met, the financial data of the relevant company are included in the consolidation.
-The financial data are deconsolidated from the date on which ASMI's control ceases.
+As from the date that these criteria are met, the financial data of the relevant subsidiary are included in the consolidation.
+The financial data are deConsolidated from the date on which ASMI's control ceases.

 Loss of control

 Upon the loss of control, ASMI derecognizes the assets and liabilities of the subsidiary, any non-controlling interests and the other components of equity related to the subsidiary.
 Any surplus or deficit arising on the loss of control is recognized in profit or loss.
-If ASMI retains any interest in the previous subsidiary, then such interest is measured at fair value at the date that control is lost.
-Subsequently it is accounted for as an equity-accounted investee or as an available-for-sale financial asset depending on the level of influence retained.
+If ASMI retains any interest in the previous subsidiary, then such interest is measured at fair value at the date on which control is lost.
+Subsequently, it is accounted for as an equity-accounted investee or as an available-for-sale financial asset, depending on the level of influence retained.